i-translation/system-design/README.md

 ### Architecture

-We will be using [microservices architecture](https://karanpratapsingh.com/courses/system-design/monoliths-microservices#microservices) since it will make it easier to horizontally scale and decouple our services.
+We will be using [microservices architecture](https://karanpratapsingh.com/courses/system-design/monoliths-microservices#microservices) since it will make it easier to horizontally scale and decouple (解耦) our services.
 Each service will have ownership of its own data model.
 Let's try to divide our system into some core services.

 **Customer Service**